1tspfreshly chopped cilantro or ⅓ tsp dried cilantro

 Alternately, herbs can be chopped and placed in ice cubes trays.
 Cover with oil and freeze for future use.

 Pine Nuts: Pine nuts can be stored in an airtight container in the refrigerator for 2 months or in the freezer for 6 months.

-Rice: Place leftover rice while still warm (to retain moisture) in serving size containers and freeze for future use.
+Rice: Place leftover rice while still warm (to retain moisture) in serving-size containers and freeze for future use.

 Romaine Lettuce: To keep romaine lettuce fresh longer, separate leaves and wash.
 Dry in a salad spinner or with paper towels.
-Place lettuce leaves in sealable plastic bag or container with paper towels between each layer to absorb moisture.
+Place lettuce leaves in a sealable plastic bag or container with paper towels between each layer to absorb moisture.
 Store in refrigerator and replace paper towels if they become soggy.